zivid/zivid-ros/README.md

 ### Zivid SDK

 To use the ROS driver you need to download and install the "Zivid Core" package.
-Zivid SDK version 2.9.0, 2.10.0, 2.10.1, and 2.11.0 is supported.
+Zivid SDK version 2.9.0 to 2.11.1 is supported.
 See [releases](https://github.com/zivid/zivid-ros/releases) for older ROS driver releases that supports older SDK versions.

 Follow [this guide][zivid-software-installation-url]